-Some thoughts two interesting new places in north-east-ish and north-east London.
+Some thoughts on two interesting new places in north-east-ish and north-east London.

 Primeur opened a couple of weeks ago.
 I’d had my eyes on the venture since whispers of it began – largely because its address seemed a most unlikely one.